6.x Upgrade Guide

 New non-validator utility functions

-Three new and three formerly internally private utility functions are available in @rjsf/utils
+Many new or formerly internally private utility functions are available in @rjsf/utils

 :